adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/product/v1/product/README.md

 ### Selectors & Request Parameters
 This component is targeted for a product page showing details of a single simple or configurable product.
-1. The product SKU is retrieved form the first URL selector.
+1. The product slug is retrieved form the first URL selector.
+Alternatively, the product sku can be defined via the edit dialog.

 ### Component Policy Configuration Properties
 The following configuration properties are used: